ChauhanAaditya/customer-insurance-claim-analysis/README.md

 # Car Insurance Claim Prediction – Full Stack App

 ## This project is a car insurance claim prediction system with:
    🧠 A trained Machine Learning model (.pkl file)
    🐍 A Flask backend API (app.py) that loads the model and serves predictions ⚛️ A React (Vite) frontend where users fill a form and see the prediction

-1. Tech Stack
+### 1. Tech Stack

        Backend: Python, Flask
        ML: scikit-learn / any .pkl model
        Frontend: React + Vite
        Others: Axios (for API calls), CORS

-Project Structure:
+### 2. 3Project Structure:
 ```
    car-claim-project/
    ├─ backend/